eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Rationale:
 The workload task allows to asynchronously carry out time consuming actions and still maintain the order of the actions as they are queued on a command channel.
+As the state checker for the workload is stopped, we cannot be sure that the removed workload state is correctly sent to the server before the state checker is stopped.
+For that reason the removed state is explicitly sent, even if it could be sent twice this way.

 Tags:
 - WorkloadObject